Zubax/canface_cf2/docs/manufacturing.md

 ![](figures/flashing_interface.svg)

 To flash Babel-Babel, the Babel part of the board has to be flashed first then the DCP part will be flashed.
-To Flash Babel follow the procedure bellow:
+To flash and test Babel, follow the procedure below:
 * Turn off one babel by toggling the switch
 * Connect 1 DCP and 1 Babel from PC